stiction/image-to/README.md

 convert image files to various formats.

-supports reading JPEG, PNG, WebP, TIFF, GIF and SVG images.
+supports reading JPEG, PNG, WebP, AVIF, TIFF, GIF and SVG images.

-output images can be in JPEG, PNG, WebP and TIFF formats.
+output images can be in JPEG, PNG, WebP, AVIF and TIFF formats.

 ## Usage